pluginpizza/uncomment/readme.txt

 While WordPress allows you to disable comments site-wide via the comments setting screen, the Uncomment plugin goes one step further and disables or hides all interface elements and other functionality related to comments on your WordPress site.

 Starting with Uncomment consists of just two steps: installing and activating the plugin.
-Uncomment is designed to disable or hide commenting functionality from your WordPress site without any additional settings.
+Uncomment is designed to disable or hide commenting functionality on your WordPress site without any additional settings.
 Uncomment also works great as a must-use plugin.

 Did we miss anything?
 Leave us a note on [Github](https://github.com/functionsfile/uncomment/issues/)

 == Installation ==

 Starting with Uncomment consists of just two steps: installing and activating the plugin.
-Uncomment is designed to disable or hide commenting functionality from your WordPress site without any additional settings.
+Uncomment is designed to disable or hide commenting functionality on your WordPress site without any additional settings.
 Uncomment also works great as a must-use plugin.

 ### Install Uncomment from within WordPress